JD037/holbertonschool-AirBnB_clone/README.md

 git clone https://<GitToken>@github.com/JD037/holbertonschool-AirBnB_clone.git

 ## Command Interpreter
 The command interpreter is a shell-like command-line interface where you can manipulate and manage your AirBnB objects.

+Advantages of JSON:
+It stores all the data in an array so that data transfer makes easier.

 ### How to start it
 To start the command interpreter, navigate to the root directory of the repository and run: